WatForm/dash-testing/README.md

 - if the i<sup>th</sup> element is a list of `names`, then one of those `names` must appear in the i<sup>th</sup> position of every trace in the set

 - if the i<sup>th</sup> element is simply `"*"` then there is no restriction on what `name` appears in the i<sup>th</sup> position of a trace in the set

+The `limit` field determines the maximum value of the length of traces to be explored.

+The test is considered `pass` if the

 ## Adding models and tests